-The purpose of the research is to develop a screening test.
-The scientists have now identified a MHC Class ll haplotype associated with an increased risk of Polymyositis in the vizsla.
-We are still a considerable way from our goal of being able to determine which vizslas have the potential to carry forward an expression of the disease – but the research findings are a very exciting step in the right direction.
+The scientists have identified a MHC Class ll haplotype associated with an increased risk of Vizsla Inflammatory Polymyopathy.
+We are still a considerable way from our goal of being able to determine which vizslas have the potential to carry forward an expression of the disease – but the published research findings are a very exciting step in the right direction.

-Please do take time to read the abstract It explains that the current research into VPM has the potential to help human sufferers of myositis – and indeed other inheritable inflammatory disorders.
-Pedigree dog breeds that display high predisposition for certain spontaneously occurring diseases have already proved to represent a powerful comparitive genetic model for aiding in the discovery of novel genetic loci underlying analogous human conditions.
+Please do take time to read the abstract It explains that the current research into VIP has the potential to help human sufferers of myositis – and indeed other inheritable inflammatory disorders.
+Pedigree dog breeds that display high predisposition for certain spontaneously occurring diseases have already proved to represent a powerful comparative genetic model for aiding in the discovery of novel genetic loci underlying analogous human conditions.